rbazev/RNA_pop_snowball/README.md

 + RNA_pop_model.py: The model written in Python 2.7.

-+ RNA_pop_fixation_test.py: The code written in Python 2.7, used to generate Figure 5.

 + RNA_pop_model_demo.ipynb: ipython notebook illustrating the use of RNA_pop_model.py.

 + main.ipynb: ipython notebook to generate Figures 3-6, and  miscellaneous results.